bansalinesh/VehicleServiceSystem/README.md

 ## Limitations

-1. No Pick-up and Drop Service: Currently, pick-up and delivery services are not offered.
+1. No Pick-up and Drop Service: Pick-up and delivery services are not offered.
 Future plans involve implementing this service.
-2. Limited User Base: During the testing phase, a beta version is released to manage backend workload and ensure a functional UI.
+2. Limited User Base: During the testing phase, a beta version is released to manage the backend workload and ensure a functional UI.
-3. Service Availability: The current functionality is limited to Patiala due to research and development constraints in other cities.
+3. Service Availability: Patiala's current functionality is limited due to research and development constraints in other cities.

 ## Conclusion

-The Vehicle Management System project has the potential to expand to various cities and towns in India.
+The Vehicle Management System project can potentially expand to various cities and towns in India.
 Future collaboration with like-minded engineers could facilitate database management and application handling.

----

-*Note: This README is based on the provided project report and should be customized further based on your actual project implementation and repository structure.*